ThePEOPeople.com is the largest and fastest growing Platinum Channel distributor/broker for every major quality PEO organization in the United States.

 ThePEOPeople.com and SBE479.org, are Experienced- Focused- has Clout with PEO’s vendors and understands the PEO technology and systems.

-ThePEOPeople.com has infrastructure that will help you avoid what is a very time consuming, frustrating and frankly difficult shopping process into one that is honest and straightforward not wasted time consuming or redundant and efficient and even enjoyable.
+ThePEOPeople.com has infrastructure that will help you turn what is a very time consuming, frustrating and frankly difficult shopping process into one that is honest and straightforward – not wasted, time consuming or even redundant – we make it efficient, and even enjoyable.
 We care about your results and our reputation.
 We represent you NOT the PEOs.